West of England Water Softeners

 Salt of the Earth

-The UK hovers around the middle of the world producer table of 27 countries, creating around 6 tonnes, a mere 2% of the worlds use.
+The UK sits in the middle of the world producer table.
+We create around 6 million tonnes a year, just 2% of the world total.

-Throughout history the availability of salt has been fundamental in the forming of civilizations and communities.
-In England, the suffix “wich” in a place name means it was once a source of salt, as in Sandwich and Norwich.
+Throughout history, the availability of salt shaped civilisations and communities.
+In England, the suffix “wich” in a place name means it once supplied salt.
+Sandwich and Norwich both come from this tradition.

-Salt also played its role in the growth, power and location of some the world’s greatest cities.
-Liverpool for example, was just a small English port but became the major exporting port for salt extracted from the Cheshire salt mines and so became the trading post for much of the world’s salt through the 19th century.
+Salt also fuelled the rise of some of the world’s greatest cities.
+Liverpool, for example, was just a small English port.
+Then it became the major exporting hub for salt from the Cheshire mines.
+As a result, it traded much of the world’s salt through the 19th century.

 “Let there be work, bread, water and salt for all” – Nelson Mandela

-While travelling across the globe you may have seen Salinas, as pictured below.
-Warmer countries can take advantage of the sun to evaporate the seawater creating white salt, by solar evaporation.
+If you have ever travelled abroad you may have seen salinas like the one pictured below.
+Warmer countries use the sun to evaporate seawater into white salt by solar evaporation.

-White salt is the result of evaporation until pure crystals of sodium chloride form.
-As crystals form, they are removed from the brine solution, and left to dry in containers or mounds.
+White salt forms when evaporation produces pure crystals of sodium chloride.
+As the crystals form, workers skim them from the brine and dry them in containers or mounds.

-Without the sun’s power, the UK processors relied on artificial heat to hasten evaporation.
-In the past it took half a ton of coal to make one ton of salt in a large open pan.
-As fuel costs increased the vacuum evaporation method was more widely adopted.
+Without strong sun, UK processors used artificial heat to speed up evaporation.
+In the past, they burned half a tonne of coal to make one tonne of salt in a large open pan.
+As fuel costs rose, however, vacuum evaporation took over.

-Vacuum evaporation started at the beginning of the 20th Century.
-Steam is injected into sealed chambers with reduced atmospheric pressure to heat the brine.
-The process is more energy and resource efficient and cost effective.
+Vacuum evaporation began at the start of the 20th century.
+Producers inject steam into sealed chambers with reduced atmospheric pressure to heat the brine.
+Consequently, the process uses less energy and produces cubic or spherical crystals from purified brine.

-Natural brine streams can be up to eight times stronger than sea water (rock salt dissolves until the solution can take no more – a saturated solution).
-The stronger the salt solution the less heat is required to evaporate it.
-Salt from unrefined brine in open pans can be spiky and clustered together.
+Natural brine streams can be up to eight times stronger than sea water.
+Rock salt dissolves into the water until the solution can take no more.
+The stronger the salt solution, the less heat it needs to evaporate.
+Salt from unrefined brine in open pans tends to look spiky and clustered.

-However, in Essex, the Maldon Crystal Salt Company still continue with the open pan evaporation method which produces larger, flaked crystals which are hollow and pyramidal in shape.
+In Essex, the Maldon Crystal Salt Company still uses the open pan method.
+As a result, it produces larger flaked crystals that are hollow and pyramidal in shape.

-Modern salt manufacturers stress the purity and cheapness of their product, where traditional sea salt producers empathise the natural mineral content and the special nature of the crystal form.
+Modern salt manufacturers stress the purity and cheapness of their product.
+Traditional sea salt producers, by contrast, emphasise the natural mineral content and the special crystal form.

 Business is the salt of life